fb-pixel

 Canned cherries with a basket of cherries on a table.

-Yes!
-Because cherries are a high-acid food (with a pH of around 3.2 to 4.5), they can safely be water-bath canned.
+Since cherries are a high-acid food (with a pH of around 3.2 to 4.5), they can safely be water-bath canned.
 You can also safely hot pack or raw pack cherries.

 Many people don’t like the added step of hot packing cherries (boiling the cherries first).
 With the raw pack method, they turn out delicious and beautiful.

-My favorite preservation tools on a budget and where to find canning supplies when there is a shortage can help you with the tools you’ll need to water bath can using this method.
+My favorite preservation tools on a budget, and where to find canning supplies when there is a shortage, can help you with the tools you’ll need to water bath can using this method.
 I like to keep things simple!

 A woman canning cherries in the kitchen.

-• Almond Extract (optional) – A small amount poured into each jar adds a delicious cherry almond flavor to the juice.
 Homesteading Hack: Vanilla extract added with the almond extract makes a gourmet flavored juice our family enjoys drinking after opening a jar of cherries to snack on.

 Washed cherries in a colander.